rvkmr6466/Interview-Prep/Full stack developer interview questions.md

     }
 }
 ```
-**Best Practices**
+### Best Practices
-- Use specific exception types: Avoid catching generic Exception unless absolutely necessary.
+- **Use specific exception types**: Avoid catching generic Exception unless absolutely necessary.
 Catching specific exceptions allows for more targeted error handling.
-- Use `@ControllerAdvice` for global exception handling:  This keeps your controller code clean and organized.
+- **Use `@ControllerAdvice` for global exception handling**:  This keeps your controller code clean and organized.
-- **_Return consistent error responses:_**  Define a standard format for your error responses (e.g., JSON with status code and message) to make it easier for clients to handle errors.
+- **Return consistent error responses:**  Define a standard format for your error responses (e.g., JSON with status code and message) to make it easier for clients to handle errors.
-- **_Log exceptions:_**  Log the full exception details (including stack traces) to help with debugging.
+- **Log exceptions:**  Log the full exception details (including stack traces) to help with debugging.
 Be careful not to log sensitive information.
-- **_Handle exceptions gracefully:_**  Don't just let exceptions propagate up the stack.
+- **Handle exceptions gracefully:**  Don't just let exceptions propagate up the stack.
 Handle them in a way that provides a user-friendly error message and prevents the application from crashing.

 ---
 ## 31. Class variable, instance variable, and method (local) variable
 In Java, variables can be declared at different levels within a class.
 Each type of variable **class variable**, **instance variable**, and **method (local) variable** has its own purpose, scope, and lifecycle.

-**1. Class Variable (Static Variable)**
+### 1. Class Variable (Static Variable)

 A **class variable** is declared using the `static` keyword inside a class but **outside any method**.
 It is **shared among all instances** of the class.